nathanaelfd10/ArcLeaps/README.md

-# ArcLeaps - LeAPS Data Archival Engine
+# ArcLeaps - LEAPS Data Archival Engine

 ArcLeaps is a software specifically built for archiving data from Leaps (A campus' student portal).